Contentful Personalization & Analytics

 pnpm --dir lib/mocks serve

-The E2E suite is Maestro, run from the command line rather than an IDE run configuration — pnpm test:e2e (both apps) or see maestro/README.md.
+The E2E suite is run from the command line rather than an IDE run configuration; see maestro/README.md for flow structure.

 Use this app when you need a debuggable native Android surface for changes in packages/android/ContentfulOptimization or the shared JS bridge.
-The Gradle project includes the SDK module from the workspace through a composite build, so app builds compile the Kotlin source and package the local bridge asset rather than a published AAR.
+The Gradle project includes the SDK module from the workspace as an included Gradle subproject, so app builds compile the Kotlin source and package the local bridge asset rather than a published AAR.

 The normal loop is: